prashantva/ProgrammingAssignment2/README.md

 For this assignment, it was assumed that the matrix supplied is invertible.

-Task done for this assignment were as follows
+Task done for this assignment were as follows:

 1. Forked the GitHub repository containing the stub R files at [https://github.com/rdpeng/ProgrammingAssignment2]